syncfusion/blazor-docs/src/charts/sparkline/user-interaction.md

 ---
-title: "User Interaction in Blazor Sparkline component | Syncfusion"
+title: "User Interaction in the Blazor Sparkline component | Syncfusion"

 component: "Sparkline"

-description: "Learn here all about User Interaction of Syncfusion Sparkline (SfSparkline) component and more."
+description: "Learn here all about the User Interaction of Syncfusion Sparkline (SfSparkline) component and more."
 ---

-# User Interaction in Blazor Sparkline (SfSparkline)
+# User Interaction in the Blazor Sparkline (SfSparkline)

-The Sparkline's user interaction features include the tooltip and tracker line.
+The Sparkline's user interaction features include the tooltip and the tracker line.

 ## Tooltip